urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

     Happens when the compiler is not able to determine what a simple name refers to For example, if a class has a field whose name is the same as the name of the package, and you try to use that simple name in a method

+When the JVM creates a new instance of a class, it does 4 things:
+  1. Checks whether class is already initialized.
+If not, loads and initializes class first.
+    If the class has a super-class, and the superclass hasn't been initialized, the JVM will initialize the super-class first
+  2. Allocates memory required to hold instance variables in heap space
+  3. Initialize instance variables to default values
+  4. Executes instance initializer and constructors

+Constructors
+  Their name is always exactly the same as the class and cannot have a return type,
+    however they can have an empty return statement Every class must have at least one constructor, but the programmer doesn't necessarily have to provide one.
+    If the programmer doesn't provide one, compiler will add a default constructor Default constructor
+    Takes no arguments and has no code in its body
+    If you write any constructor for the class, the compiler provide won't provide a default constructor Overloading
+    Class can have any number of constructors as long as they have different signatures Chaining
+    Constructors can invoke other constructors using the keyword "this" and arguments in parentheses Only restriction is that call to other constructor must be the first line of code in a constructor, this implies that a constructor can invoke another constructor only once at the most

+Initialization blocks
+  The code inside the initialization block of a class will be executed everytime a new instance of this class is created,
+    just before the constructor
+  JVM executes all the instance initializers of the class, but just one of its constructor The code inside the static initialization block of a class will be executed just once in the program life time, when the class is created
+    Example
+      public Class MyClass {
+          {
+            System.out.println("This is executed everytime a new instance of this class is created, just before the constructor")
+          }
+          static {
+            System.out.println("This is executed just once in the program life time, when the class is created") }
+      }
+  A class can have any number of static blocks, and they are executed in the order they appear in the class The compiler expects an instance initializer to execute without throwing an exception,
+    if it can figure out that block of code will end up with an exception, it will refuse to compile

 Yoda conditions
   A "safe" style of writing comparison expressions when programming in languages with C syntax,